rekalogika/rekalogika.dev/docs/domain-event/02-basic-usage.md

         $this->recordEvent(new PostCreated($this->id));
     }

-    // __remove() is our special method that gets triggered when the entity is
+    // __remove() is our pseudo magic method that gets triggered when the entity
-    // going to be removed from the persistence layer public function __remove()
+    // is about to be removed from the persistence layer public function __remove()
     {
         // highlight-next-line